 So, a general guideline is to save around 5% of collected rent for each of these categories – 10% in total.

-Roofstock won’t always suggest exactly 5% – they’ll look at other factors such as age of the house, and past repairs done, and come up with their own estimate.
-However, for most houses it will be right around 5% for each.
+Roofstock won’t always suggest exactly 5% – they’ll look at other factors such as the age of the house, and what past repairs have been done, and come up with their own estimate.
+However, for most houses, it will be right around 5% each.

 If you could guarantee that you would always have a renter paying rent, that would be fantastic.

 However, that isn’t the case – renters leave, and then you have to spend time finding another one.

 This means that there will be some months where you won’t be collecting any rent, but will still have to pay for your mortgage and other monthly expenses.

 (Note: you will NOT have to pay your 8% Property Management fee during months when you don’t have a tenant.
 That fee is 8% of the COLLECTED rent, so if you don’t collect rent, there is no fee.
 Most other fees will still be charged like normal).